 If you are not intending to volunteer, but still feel the need to venture out, this time of year always offers wonderful Christmas activities!
 For example, to kick off the season, Tiny will be having their Tree Lighting festivity on November 29th at Perkinsfield Park from 5-6:30 pm.
 Furthermore, Penetanguishene will be celebrating their Festival of Lights on December 2nd from 5-8 pm.
 It will take place at Town Dock and Penetanguishene Centennial Museum & Archives.
 The Wyevale Santa Claus Parade will be held on December 3rd in Wyevale starting at 7 pm.
 There will also be various other Christmas parades, so keep a lookout for information in your local papers!

 For your information, following is a list of readily available resources and services:

-Transportation: CT Link – a community transportation service for Simcoe residents for medical (priority) and other appointments within Simcoe County and other destinations.
+CT Link – a community transportation service for Simcoe residents for medical (priority) and other appointments within Simcoe County and other destinations.
 If wheelchair assistance is required, advise when booking.
-Schedule a pickup via online to ctlink.ca or Dial 211 for assistance.
+Schedule a pickup via online to ctlink.ca or Call 2-1-1 for assistance.

-Access to transportation is also available through Community Reach and can be requested by phone at 705-528-6999, or email email@example.com.
+Ongoing transportation needs are available through Community Reach and can be requested by phone at 705-528-6999, or email email@example.com.

-During off hours if you need a doctor, other than for emergencies, contact Rocket Doctor at 1-867-670-2273.
+Rocket Doctor – To speak with a doctor during off hours, and other than for emergencies, contact Rocket Doctor at 1-867-670-2273.
 This is a free and confidential service with a quick turnaround time.

 OntarioCommunitySupport.ca – the Ontario Community Support Association is coordinating programs to help vulnerable seniors and people with disabilities across Ontario.
-Need help requesting a service?
-Call 2-1-1.
+Need help requesting a service Dial 2-1-1.